 Since you are not a regular employee, you are not entitled to sick leaves, paid vacations, health and dental insurance, and other forms of benefits.

 4. Importantly, you file your own taxes.

 - Nextdoor – This is a site the connects members of a neighborhood.
 Some people post their need for workers, while others advertise the services they offer on the site.
-What makes Nextdoor an ideal place to look is that you can find under the table jobs hiring now that are around your local neighborhood or community, so they’re more convenient to attend to.
+What makes Nextdoor an ideal place to look is that it can help you find find cash paying jobs around your local neighborhood or community.

-- Craigslist – This another useful site that allows you to search for under the table jobs around your area.
+- Craigslist – This another useful site that allows you to search for cash jobs around your area.
 Craigslist has a jobs and gigs section, so your search should start from there.
 As Craigslist is largely uncensored, it’s important to take caution when applying for any opportunity on this site.

 - Job boards – Most job listing sites tend to list traditional career opportunities, but there are niche job sites that list under the table jobs online.
 For instance, if you’re looking for freelance or remote gigs, sites like Fiverr or UpWork are excellent destinations.
 Those who are looking for handyman jobs may go to Angie’s List, while odd jobs are largely available on TaskRabbit.

 - Facebook – since Facebook is such a massive social media platform, the connections you build here can be instrumental in landing you under the table and part-time jobs.
 You can advertise your services to let your social circles know that they can hire you for that specific work.
 It’s also a good idea to join local Facebook groups and network with people in the same industry. by answering questions or providing quality content, potential clients may directly approach you for opportunities.